faanross/faanross.github.io/content/posts/course01.md

 - You don't have to use a single system to run the entire VLAN - you could create an actual physical network, for ex with a Raspberry Pi cluster, and run the VMs on that.
 Or mini-pcs, or refurbished clients - really for a few hundred dollars you could more than easily be equipped to run a small network.
 I don't want to sound insensitive to a few 100 dollars, but I'm gonna level with you: `if you want to learn cybersecurity then there is no better investment than having localized resources to create virtual simulations`.
 - In case you don't want to invest up-front but don't mind paying some running costs: You can also use a service like [Linode](https://www.linode.com) and simply rent compute via the cloud.
 You can then install your VMs on that, and have access to them for as long as you care to foot the bill.

 Finally I want to mention that beyond the hardware, `everything we will use is completely free`.
 This course ain't upselling a full course, and every piece of software is freely available.
-The sole exception has free alternatives, which I'm about to discuss that with you right now.
+The sole exception has free alternatives, which I'm about to discuss with you right now.

 # 1.3 HOSTED HYPERVISOR
 So in the off-chance you don't know: a hosted (type 2) hypervisor is the software that allows us to run virtual machines on top of our base operating system.
-It's kinda like Inception - it allows us to create systems within our systems.
+It's kinda like *Inception* - it allows us to create systems within our systems.

 {{< figure src="/img/inception.gif" title="" class="custom-figure" >}}